ParkerICI/flow-analysis-tutorial/README.md

 2. Data normalization
 3. Bead removal (optional)

-Assuming you're using the example [Science data](https://github.com/ParkerICI/July-2018-single-cell-workshop/tree/master/Science%20datasets) as your working directory and it contains two FCS files called BM_cells.FCS and SPL_cells.FCS, at the end of the workflow the following directory structure and output files will be generated:
+Assuming you're using the example [Science data](https://github.com/ParkerICI/July-2018-single-cell-workshop/tree/master/Science%20datasets) as your working directory and it contains four FCS files called BM_cells.FCS, SPL_cells.FCS, LN_cells.FCS and BLD_cells.FCD, at the end of the workflow the following directory structure and output files will be generated:

 ```
 Science data